 Where can I park?

 There are multiple parking options available in close proximity to the Alamo, including city-owned parking garages, surface lots, and street parking.
+We also suggest using ParkWhiz to reserve a parking spot in advance.
+Visit ParkWhiz to book your space.
 For a comprehensive map of the surrounding parking areas, please refer to this link.

 How much does it cost to visit the Alamo?

 Admission to Alamo Church, Long Barrack, and grounds is always free.
-To make the most of your visit, you can book a guided tour led by an Alamo History Interpreter, a self-guided audio tour, or entry to the Ralston Family Collections Center to see artifacts to explore exhibits and artifacts from the Phil Collins Collection, the Donald and Louise Yena Spanish Colonial Collection, and more.
+To make the most of your visit, you can book a guided tour led by an Alamo History Interpreter, a self-guided audio tour, or entry to the Alamo Exhibit in the Ralston Family Collections Center to explore artifacts from the Phil Collins Collection, the Donald and Louise Yena Spanish Colonial Collection, and more.

-Pricing for these tours and experiences can be found on our tickets page.
+Pricing and reservations for these tours and experiences can be found on our tickets page.
 Discounts are available for Friends of the Alamo members, Military, First Responders, and Senior Citizens (65+).
-Members are the only group with free admission to the Ralston Family Collections Center, and we encourage you to become a member today!
+Members are the only group with free admission to the Alamo Exhibit at the Ralston Family Collections Center, and we encourage you to become a member today!

 Is a timed entry ticket necessary to enter the church?